 Play peek-a-boo with the Eiffel Tower.

 Harness your inner “flâneur/ flâneuse” or wanderer.
 To “flâner” (pronounced: flan-ay) is to embrace a way of walking through Paris – to see and be seen and to observe local life.
-Meander solo in the City of Light or with a friend but what better place to stroll than this village, Montmartre in Paris.
+Meander solo in the City of Light or with a friend but what better place to stroll than Montmartre village in Paris?

 1. Go Early Morning Exploring In Montmartre Paris